HOW WILL NEW YORK CITY’S PLAN BE MAINTAINED OVER THE LONG TERM?

 - Promoting public awareness of and sharing information about hazard mitigation to forge relationships among local, regional, national, and international partners.

-In December 2022, the HMU will reconvene the Planning Team and start leading a more intensive planning effort to ensure that New York City completes an updated HMP by 2024.
-The HMU will compile and document all changes derived from the activities listed above and incorporate these changes into the HMP website.
+In December 2022, the RRU will reconvene the Planning Team and start leading a more intensive planning effort to ensure that New York City completes an updated HMP by 2024.
+The RRU will compile and document all changes derived from the activities listed above and incorporate these changes into the HMP website.

-The Hazard Mitigation Unit will work closely with the Mayor’s Office to ensure that the maintenance cycle of the HMP is carried out in coordination with OneNYC, New York City’s long-term resiliency plan that is updated every four years.
+The RRU will work closely with the Mayor’s Office to ensure that the maintenance cycle of the HMP is carried out in coordination with OneNYC, New York City’s long-term resiliency plan that is updated every four years.

 Evaluating the HMP